openbase/bco.website/www/developer/addon/bco-persistence.md

 ##  How to setup setup the ```BCO Influxdb Connector``` via ```bco-registry-editor```.
 1. ### App Class
     To use the InfluxDbConnector you need to create a new InfluxDbConnector App class if it does not already exist.
-    Therefore you need to use:
+    Therefore, you need to use:

    Now you need to select: ClassRegistry → App
    ![add_class](img/bco_registry_add_class.png)
-   There you have to rightclick and choose "Add".
+   There you have to right click and choose "Add".

    To define the new class as an InfluxDB Connector you need to add the label and apply:  <br/><br/>
    ![add_class_entry](img/influxdB_add_class.png)

 2. ### UnitRegistry
-   To get a unit from the new class you need to register it.
+   To get a unit of the new class you need to register it.
-   Therefore you need to choose: UnitRegistry → App
+   Therefore, you need to choose: UnitRegistry → App

    ![add_unit](img/add_unit.png)

-   Now add a new unit with rightlick → Add
+   Now add a new unit with right lick → Add

    To add the InfluxDB connector class to the new unit, select InfluxDB Connector as AppClassId and press apply.